rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## Christ is Knocking

-If we are in a church where Christ is knocking, then we are to answer -- we are to repent as the spirit commanded.
+If we are in a church where Christ is knocking, then we are to answer -- we are to repent as the Spirit commanded.
 Recognize that the rebuke against our modern church is done out of love.
 We are to cover our nakedness and annoint our eyes that we may see.
 In practice this means discerning truth, speaking against heresies, and growing closer to Christ who is there with us.